-All the boxes were labelled, photographed in lots of five and most of them were photographed in detail, three to four pictures being taken for each box.
+All boxes were labelled and photographed in lots of five.
 The core boxes were systematically measured to validate the marks of the drillers.
-Measuring was also done to calculate the rock quality designation (RQD) and the core recovery.
+Measuring was also done to calculate the rock quality designation ("RQD") and the core recovery.
+Cores were stored at the mine.

 The core was logged using standard methods.
-Rock types were identified, and intervals were measured according to the marks done by the drillers.
-Geological logging took into account the general colour of the rock, the relative percentage of constituents, the grain size distribution, the alteration, the contact with other rocks, the texture and the variation of these elements, when significant.
+Rock types were identified and intervals were measured according to the marks done by the drillers.
+Geological logging took into account the general colour of the rock, relative percentage of constituents, grain size distribution, alteration, contact with other rocks, texture, and the variation of these elements, when significant.
 A particular attention was given to the orientation of foliations relative to the core axis.
 Geotechnical features in the core, such as RQD were noted.

-The mineralized units to be sampled were marked with a grease pencil at 3 m to 6 m intervals, depending on the mineral content.
+The mineralized units to be sampled were marked with a grease pencil at 3 m to 6 m intervals, depending on the mineral content, with some exceptions as low as 1.25 m and as long as 15 m.